Naeem-SahiL/chatbot/README.md

 ### 1. Model Training Notebook

 Open the `Model_Training_(2).ipynb` notebook in Google Colab or Jupyter Notebook.
-This notebook contains the code for training the model and querying the data.
+This notebook contains the code for indexing data and using the model to query this data.

 **Running the Notebook:** Follow the instructions within the notebook cells to execute the code.

+- **Using Provided Data:** If you want to use the data provided in the repository, follow the instructions as-is.
+- **Using Custom Data:** If you want to use your own data, upload your dataset and adjust the code accordingly to point to your data files.

-### 2. Dataset Retrieval Notebook
+### 2. Dataset Retrieval Notebook (only for custom data)

 Open the `DatasetRetrievel.ipynb` notebook in Google Colab or Jupyter Notebook.
 This notebook is used for uploading your own data and retrieving datasets.

 **Running the Notebook:** Follow the instructions within the notebook cells to execute the code for data retrieval.
+- **Using Custom Data:** If you want to upload and use your own data, follow the instructions in the notebook to upload your dataset and adjust the code accordingly.

 ## Front-End Project Setup